 Need a compelling reason to invest your money somewhere other than your bank account?
 You don’t need to look further than your bank account itself.

 Cast your eyes to the interest rate assigned to your account.
-If your savings are sitting in any major Swiss bank, this number will be hovering somewhere around 0.01 percent.
+If your savings are sitting in any major Swiss bank, this number will be hovering somewhere around 0.01 %.
+The worldwide trend of lower and lower interest rates has become a standard commercial business in the banking industry.
+Since almost all central banks are using a strategy of low rates to push consumption there is no end of sight to minimal interest rates on your savings account.

-That means your balance will increase by just 1 CHF per year on a 10,000 CHF balance.
-In 5 years, your wealth will have grown to the great heights of 10,005 CHF.
+This is bad news if you have deposited your money on a savings account for a better future.
+Let’s calculate, as an example.
+Let’s say you have a savings account with the typical Swiss interest rate of 0.01 %.
+That means your balance will increase by just CHF 1 per year on a CHF 10,000 balance.
+In five years, your wealth will have grown to the great heights of CHF 10,005.

-Added to that, inflation is now on an upward swing in Switzerland, meaning the price of goods and services is slowly increasing (for instance, in 2001 a BigMac cost 5.90 CHF.
-Now it costs 6.50 CHF).
+Added to that, inflation is now on an upward swing in Switzerland, meaning the price of goods and services is slowly increasing (for instance, in 200 a BigMac cost CHF 5.90.
+Now it costs CHF 6.50).
 Let’s assume inflation holds steady at today’s rate of 0.7 percent per year.
 What effect would this have on the real value of your money?

 So, what’s the alternative to a bank savings account?